Sol Escobar

-Ana Sol Escobar (born 5 November 1976), formerly known professionally as Anasol and now as Sol Escobar, is a Colombian singer.
+Sol Escobar (born Ana Sol Escobar; 5 November 1976), previously known professionally as Anasol, is a Colombian-Argentine folk-latin singer-songwriter.

 Early life and education

 Escobar was born in Buenos Aires, Argentina in 1976 to Colombian parents.
 She began formal dance instruction at the age of five.
 She spent most of her childhood in between, Colombia, Argentina, Spain and the U.S. In her teens she spent most of the time in Colombia but spent one year in Florida.
 She studied music at Universidad Javeriana of Bogotá.
 Colombia, with an emphasis in music production and sound engineering.
 She completed a diploma degree in screenwriting for cinema and television at Blackmaria.

 Career

+As Sol Escobar (2026–present)

+Escobar performs as Sol Escobar, fusing Latin folk with soul, pop, and jazz.
+Her songwriting frequently incorporates gothic imagery and themes of astrology.
+In April 2026, she released the studio album De Padre: Soñadora, featuring eight tracks entirely written, produced, and visually directed by Escobar.

+Her single "Disparo", from her previous album La Dama Oscura, was featured on the official soundtrack of the HBO Max film Del Otro Lado del Jardín.
+La Dama Oscura also earned Escobar a nomination at the MIN Awards (Premios MIN), Spain's leading independent music awards.
+Her single "Ese Amor" was included in the soundtrack of the film Brizna, which was selected for the Cartagena International Film Festival.

+Escobar has performed at international music festivals, including Oslo World (Norway), BIME City (Bilbao), Noches del Botánico (Madrid), Arrecife de las Músicas (Canary Islands), LAMC (New York), WOMAD (Gran Canaria), Festival América Late at Casa de América (Madrid), and Mas i Mas (Barcelona).
+She has served as the opening act for Fito Páez during his "Ciudad Liberada Tour" in Colombia, as well as for Yann Tiersen in Spain.

+Her collaborative work includes the single "La Mariposa y el Farolero" with Manuel García, "Overflowing" with Monsieur Shwill, and a Catalan-language version of Los Planetas' "Brigitte, encara ací" with Verdcel.

+As Anasol (1999–2006)

-In 1999, Anasol released her debut album Escorpión de Primavera (Scorpion of Spring).
-The first single, "Pensando en Desorden", was a top 10 hit in Colombia.
+In 1999, using the artistic name Anasol, she released her debut studio album Escorpión de Primavera (Scorpion of Spring).
+The leading single, "Pensando en Desorden", reached the top 10 charts in Colombia.

-Anasol's second studio album Astros was released in 2002 on Sony Music Colombia, produced by Luis Fernando Ochoa.
-The album was a success in Colombia, certified gold during its first week of sales and later certified platinum.
-Three singles were released from the album: "Sin Miedo A Caer" (August 2002), "Voy volando", and "Amantes Invisibles".
+Anasol's second studio album, Astros, was released in 2002 under Sony Music Colombia and produced by Luis Fernando Ochoa.
+The album achieved commercial success in Colombia, being certified gold during its first week of sales and subsequently reaching platinum status.
+Three singles were released to promote the record: "Sin Miedo A Caer" (August 2002), "Voy volando", and "Amantes Invisibles".

-Anasol's self-titled third album, comprising 11 tracks and a bonus dance mix track of single "Sentimiento", was released in 2005.
+Her self-titled third studio album, Anasol, was released in 2005 through Univision Records, comprising 11 tracks and a bonus dance mix of the single "Sentimiento", which peaked at number 31 on the Billboard Hot Latin Songs chart.

-Anasol has cited as her musical influences Everything but the Girl, Tori Amos, Madonna, Gustavo Cerati and Index ID.